Self hypnosis is another great tool for lucid dreaming.

 Hypnotizing yourself is different from meditation because it uses auto suggestion to plant certain thoughts and affirmations.
 So if you want to use self hypnosis for lucid dreaming, plant suggestions like: "I can remember my dreams" and "I can recognize when I'm dreaming" and "All my dreams are vivid".

-For a professional hypnosis recording, check out my Lucid Dreaming Hypnosis MP3 (which readers can get for free as part of The Lucid Dreaming Fast Track).
-It uses guided visualizations and auto suggestions to incubate a lucid dream every night you listen.
+For a full length hypnosis recording, check out my lucid dreaming hypnosis sessions in The Lucid Dreaming Fast Track.
+They use guided visualizations and auto suggestions to help incubate lucid dreams every time you listen.

 Hypnosis is the act of sending your brain into a trance, similar to sleep.
 It makes you more suggestible than normal.
 It is not unnatural, evil, or mind control!

 Hypnosis gets a lot of dubious press - most people are familiar with stage hypnotists, who often make fun of people in a trance state.
 They convince their victims to perform embarrassing tricks such as flapping around like a chicken or humping a chair.